 On successful save, system to create audit log

-Auto-Save
+Auto-Save [Save as Draft, then UI must have a tab for drafts entries]

 As an OC/DOC, IC, User, I want the system to auto save my entry while I am creating a new request, so that I don’t accidentally lose any unsaved work or data.

-Undo Action
+Undo Action [Need 10 undo, redo steps]

 As an OC/DOC, IC, User, I want to undo my last action when editing a form, so that I can quickly revert mistakes or unintended changes without manually correcting them.